ukhsa-collaboration/COVID-19-app-iOS-BETA/README.md

 ## How it works

-Our unique identifier is also known as our sevice characteristic.
+Our unique identifier is also known as our service characteristic.
 In the bluetooth spec, devices can broadcast the availability of services.
 Each service can have multiple characteristics.
 We use a characteristic to uniquely identify our service and distinguish from all other sorts of bluetooth devices.